metaschema-framework/metaschema/website/content/use/_index.md

 ## Related work

-- A [Java implementation](https://github.com/usnistgov/metaschema-java) provides Metaschema parsing, data instance validation and parsing, content conversion, Java code generation, and XSD and JSON schema generation capabilities.
+- A [Java implementation](https://github.com/metaschema-framework/metaschema-java) provides Metaschema parsing, data instance validation and parsing, content conversion, Java code generation, and XSD and JSON schema generation capabilities.
-- An [XSLT implementation](https://github.com/usnistgov/metaschema-java) provides data instance validation, content conversion, documentation generation, and XSD and JSON schema generation capabilities.
+- An [XSLT implementation](https://github.com/usnistgov/metaschema-xslt) provides data instance validation, content conversion, documentation generation, and XSD and JSON schema generation capabilities.
+Note: This version is not actively maintained and may not support the full set of Metaschema features as compared to the Java implementation.